jackromo/codeyorkapp/README.md

 Website to help teach kids programming in Python.

+This app users Flask, jQuery, Ace, Bootstrap and Skulpt.

 Does the following:

 * Lesson materials and external links students can go to